279789/ASM-Reading-from-a-File-in-GAS/README.md

 ## 3) Questions

 1. What does the `open` syscall return?
 Why do we store it in `%r12`?
+The open syscall does not much, first it does define the syscall number (2= wich stands for open, than it defines the point, where to open, wich in our case is lea path(%rip), %rdi.
+Next definition is the flag 0 for read only, that says, that the data is read only.
+Then the syscall gets executed.
+After that the file descriptor gets saved in %r12 for later use.
+We store in %r12, to use the fd later for reading from the file.
 2. Why is `O_RDONLY` represented as `0`?
+Thats cause 0 is the definiton for readonly.
+Readonly makes the most sense, cause there is no nead for setting a bit.
+For example, writeonly wäre 1.
 3. How would you modify the loop to increment multiple bytes?
+I did it by Reading to bytes insetad of one, and by incb Buffer and incb Buffer+1, that way, both bits got read and both bits got incrementet 1 bit.
 4. What if the file doesn't exist — how does the system respond?
+It does not respond
 5. What's different about incrementing ASCII `'A'` vs `'9'`?
+The differnce between is that they're at different places in the asci code.
+For example, A has the hex value of 41, Number 9 has the hex value of 39.

 <details>
   <summary>Hint: ASCII Table</summary>